Label-Assemble: Leveraging Multiple Datasets with Partial Labels: Introduction

 \section{Introduction}

-Recent years have witnessed an increasing number of datasets becoming publicly available thanks to the collective efforts of imaging data archives and international competitions~\cite{yang2021radimagenet,heller2021state,antonelli2021medical,colak2021rsna,baid2021rsna}.
-These datasets are collected, organized, and annotated differently, and are often limited in their own scope.
+Recent years have witnessed an increasing number of datasets becoming publicly available thanks to the collective efforts of imaging data archives~\cite{yang2021radimagenet} and international competitions~\cite{antonelli2021medical,baid2021rsna}.
+These datasets are collected, organized, annotated differently, and often come with partial labels.
 Very few studies have been done to unleash the full potential of an assembly of multiple datasets with partial labels.
-The challenge is that labels in those datasets are often incomparable, heterogeneous, or even conflicting~\cite{zhou2019prior,shi2021marginal}.
-Therefore, in this paper, we ponder the question: \emph{How can we assemble and exploit such a great number of isolated datasets?}
+The challenge is that labels in those public datasets are often incomparable, heterogeneous, or even conflicting~\cite{zhou2019prior,yan2020learning}.
+In this paper, we ponder the question: \emph{Can we integrate and exploit such a great number of publicly available datasets with partial labels to achieve an improved computer-aided diagnosis and detection of specific diseases?}

-To address this question, we start with probing the principal hypothesis: a dataset that is labeled with various classes can foster more powerful models than one that is only labeled with the class of interest.
-Consequently, we start a new initiative, \textbf{``Label-Assemble''}, for leveraging an assembly of datasets with partial labels.
-Specifically, we introduce a new \textit{dynamic adapter} to encode different visual tasks, which can dynamically integrate partial labels across different datasets.
-Studies in~\S\ref{sec:framework_advantages} presents four unique advantages of our dynamic adapter: \emph{(i)} discovering novel classes, \emph{(ii)} benefiting multi-label classification, and \emph{(iii)} reducing computational costs, and \emph{(iv)} establishing inter-class relationships.
-Furthermore, pseudo-labeling and consistency constraints are used for the missing part of labels and to mitigate the domain gap across different datasets.
+To address this question, we start by probing a principal hypothesis (see~\S\ref{sec:motivation}): \textit{a dataset that is labeled with various classes can foster more powerful models than one that is only labeled with the class of interest.} Consequently, we propose a new initiative of ``Label-Assemble'' for leveraging partial labels from an assembly of data on hand.
+Specifically, we develop a new \textit{class query} to encode different visual tasks, which can dynamically integrate partial labels across different datasets (detailed in~\S\ref{sec:method}).
+It is noteworthy that the conventional classification must have a predefined and fixed number of categories, but our class query trained with a question-answer manner can handle arbitrary, varying categories, thus becoming more suitable for multiple datasets with partial labels.
+Furthermore, pseudo labels and consistency constraints are introduced for the missing part of labels and for mitigating the domain gap across different datasets (see~\figureautorefname~\ref{fig:framework_overview}B).